Bessarabia: Ancient times

 In Antiquity the region was inhabited by Thracians, as well as for shorter periods by Cimmerians, Scythians, Sarmatians, and Celts, specifically by tribes such as the Costoboci, Carpi, Britogali, Tyragetae, and Bastarnae.
 In the 6th century BC, Greek settlers established the colony of Tyras along the Black Sea coast and traded with the locals.
 Celts also settled in the southern parts of Bessarabia, their main city being Aliobrix.

 The first polity that is believed to have included the whole of Bessarabia was the Dacian polity of Burebista in the 1st century BC.
 After his death, the polity was divided into smaller pieces, and the central parts were unified in the Dacian kingdom of Decebalus in the 1st century AD.
-This kingdom was defeated by the Roman Empire in 106.
+The kingdom was defeated by the Roman Empire in 106.
 Southern Bessarabia was included in the empire even before that, in 57 AD, as part of the Roman province Moesia Inferior, but it was secured only when the Dacian Kingdom was defeated in 106.
 The Romans built defensive earthen walls in Southern Bessarabia (e.g. Lower Trajan Wall) to defend the Scythia Minor province against invasions.
 Except for the Black Sea shore in the south, Bessarabia remained outside direct Roman control; the myriad of tribes there are called by modern historians Free Dacians.
 The 2nd to the 5th centuries also saw the development of the Chernyakhov culture.

 In 270, the Roman authorities began to withdraw their forces south of the Danube, especially from the Roman Dacia, due to the invading Goths and Carpi.
 The Goths, a Germanic tribe, poured into the Roman Empire from the lower Dniepr River, through the southern part of Bessarabia (Budjak steppe), which due to its geographic position and characteristics (mainly steppe), was swept by various nomadic tribes for many centuries.
 In 378, the area was overrun by the Huns.